xaviero98-stack/Kubernetes/Project/README.md

 ```

-Lastly, the two nodeport that connect traffic from both mongodb replicas from outside the cluster are this ones:
+Lastly, the two **node ports** that connect traffic from both mongodb replicas from outside the cluster are this ones:

 ```yaml
 ---